FutureMetrics paper discusses future pellet demand from Japan @BiomassMagazine

 Strauss stresses that modifying or converting existing pulverize coal generation units to use pellet fuel offers a relatively low-cost solution to boost renewables generation without degrading the existing plant’s reliability or output rating.

-The white paper calculates the volume of wood pellet fuel that would bee needed on an annual basis to meet national goals under a variety of scenarios.
+The white paper calculates the volume of wood pellet fuel that would be needed on an annual basis to meet national goals under a variety of scenarios.
 A full copy of the paper can be downloaded from the FutureMetrics website.